seanmanning34/BFOR-519/README.md

 ## 5. Expected Outcomes
 This project produces a structured DFIR workflow that demonstrates:

-- How ransomware-style network traffic can be detected
+- How ransomware style network traffic can be detected
 - How disk artifacts reveal persistence and suspicious activity
 - How investigators correlate events to reconstruct an incident timeline
 - How forensic tools support ransomware investigations without live malware

-The final output serves as a practical playbook for identifying, analyzing, and responding to ransomware-like activity.
+The final output serves as a practical playbook for identifying, analyzing, and responding to ransomware like activity.

 ---